What is a Video EEG?

 - Diarrhea or vomiting

-- Been recently exposed to TB or chicken pox
+- Been recently exposed to tuberculosis, chicken pox or measles

 During the Test

 Staff will show your child how the test is done, and you may stay with your child the whole time.
 Some children have a hard time laying still while the electrodes are placed.
 If this is true for your child, we may ask for your help.
 We may also need to use a papoose to help your child lay still only while the electrodes are placed.
-We cannot use medicine to help calm your child during this time because that may alter the results of the test.
+We cannot use medicine to help calm your child during this time because medicine may alter the results of the test.
+The electrodes will stay in place until your child is discharged.

 After the Test

-A doctor reads the test (or tracing) and sends the results of the test to your child's doctor or clinic.
-You can call your doctor about a week after going home to get the results of the study.
+The final report will be sent to your child's neurologist.
+You can call your doctor about a week after the test to get the results of the study.